Online Poker in Texas

-Some of the game’s most famous players, like Johnny Moss and Doyle “Tex Dolly” Brunson, were from Texas.
+Some of the game’s most famous players, like Benny Binion and Doyle “Tex Dolly” Brunson, were from Texas.
 The World Series of Poker, now held in Las Vegas, first originated as a get-together for gamblers, most of whom hailed from Texas.
-And of course, the game’s most popular variant, Texas hold’em, is named after the state.
+And of course, the game’s most popular variant, Texas Hold’em, is named after the state.

 Such a background creates a certain irony when considering the current legal state of poker in Texas.

-There are a couple of different options for Texans and visitors to Texas to play live poker in the state.
+There are a couple options for Texans and visitors to Texas to play live poker in the state.
 Here is a look at the options.

 The Kickapoo Lucky Eagle Casino Hotel first opened in 1996, was rebuilt in 2004, and then expanded again in 2013.
 It resides in Eagle Pass, about 100 miles south of San Antonio, right near the Mexico border.

 The casino has a Class II gaming license, meaning certain games of chance like bingo and keno are allowed.
 So, too, are non-banked card games, including poker.
 Like other Class II establishments, Kickapoo Lucky Eagle Casino features slot-like games that are permitted because they are technically versions of bingo.

 The poker room at Kickapoo Lucky Eagle has 12 tables.
 Typically the room only spreads cash games and does not run tournaments.

 There are also about 30 poker clubs located throughout Texas, including in and around major cities like Austin, Dallas, Houston, and San Antonio.

 These establishments range from small clubs with just four or five tables to large rooms with 30 or more.
 While most of the smaller clubs stick with cash games only, the larger ones often host tournaments, some with large fields and prize pools.